mynkpl1998/mynkpl1998.github.io/_posts/2021-05-08-implementating-wireless-PHY.md

 # :gear: Hardware Required

 As discussed in the previous section, we will need a TX and RX to build such a  wireless link.
+Apart from that, an Ardunio is also required to hook up the TX module.

 ### TX